-A Failed CEO Is Better Than a Successful Politician
+A Failed CEO Is Better Than a Successful Politician The political class's criticism about setbacks in the work of Trump, Fiorina and Carson is wrong and misguided.

 Business setbacks shouldn't disqualify people from public office.